-Since my meal was free, I have to award full points here.
-However, the prices are fair for the area, and reflect normal pricing for a midtown Manhattan steakhouse.
+My meal was free, but the prices are fair for the area, and reflect normal pricing for a midtown Manhattan steakhouse.
 There’s a variety of cuts available for the discerning carnivore, ranging from $32 for the budget savvy to $63 for the big spenders (per person).

 The bar is cozy and interesting.
 Being down in an old bank vault, it can be out of the way or an effort to get to, as it isn’t a visible spot from the street.
 But I really liked the vibe.

 The cocktails are great here, and they reflect a modern twist on the art deco design of the New Yorker Hotel.

 Specials and Other Meats: 10

 There’s plenty to go around in the “other meats” department.
 The menu boasts a duck steak, veal, lamb and chicken.
 But the big star of the non-beef items is the Kan Kan Pork.

 The menu description of this dish – “a grand arch of double loin chops, belly and cracklings” – doesn’t quite do it justice.
 Order it and you’ll know what I mean when you see it come to the table.

 It’s garnished with caramelized Catskill apples, and served with an apple cider reduction.

 There is no other pork dish like it in the city, and nothing even comes close to it.
 This is meant for two at $41/pp.